getsentry/rfcs/text/0082-combined-replay-envelope-item.md

 # Unresolved questions

 - Is there a better format for the combined envelope item type?
 If we split on \n, this means the replay_event should never have a newline in it.
 I belive this is acceptable, but is there a better format for sending a combined JSON / binary piece of data?
+- If rate limits are applied before processing, it seems like we'll need to add a new rate limit for this combined item.
+This should be okay, anything else to think about here?